 Plucking or Strumming the Strings with the Fingers

-◆ Harmonics: The default harmonic is the octave, activated by finger pressure in the middle of the string.
+Harmonics: The default harmonic is the octave, activated by finger pressure in the middle of the string.
 The key is then played normally from the keyboard.
 It is also possible to transpose this harmonic, thereby simulating any harmonic of the string.
 A specific digital chord can be played by double clicking on the detune button.
-This technique is greatly used in solo music, as in Crumb’s work, for example, and may even found in a transcript of Johann Sebastian Bach’s
+This technique is greatly used in solo music, as in Crumb’s work, for example, and can even be found in a transcript of Johann Sebastian Bach’s.

 The preparation chosen uses a wide range of materials to create a variety of timbres from one note to another.
 The sounds are generally rich and resonant; they remain within the gong family, featuring a small vibration when the note is played forte.